aaronspence31/fleet-vision-app/README.md

 - Both the frontend and backend for the Fleet Vision application all stored in one place.
 - Please make sure you add the required .env file to the frontend folder to be able to run the frontend and access the database.
+- Also make sure to add the required key.json file to the backend folder.